 There in the center of the dance hall was a woman in a form-fitting red gown.
 Her face glowed brighter than the torches on the wall.
 Her flowing red hair graced her bare back like a cherry waterfall.
 And those freckles.
 The way he’d always teased her about those freckles.
 Maybe it was the low light, or maybe the heat was finally getting to him.
 But right now, those freckles looked as if they were painted on her high cheeks by none other than MAI himself.
-A speckled surface below the glimmering jade eyes now locking with his own blue eye across the way.
+They were speckled surfaces below the glimmering jade eyes now locking with his own blue eye across the way.

 He wanted to walk to her, but he couldn’t find the strength to move forward.
 He—who had faced charging armies and menacing beasts with nothing but an axe and a bloodstained grin—was now glued to his spot in fear.
-His hands felt like they were sweating worse than his face.
+His hands felt like they were sweating worse than his pits and face.
 He felt a rushed beating inside his chest, which echoed through his empty stomach.
 Should’ve had the beer.